Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 The ostentatious chandelier hanging in the courtyard is a great focal point in this excellent photo spot in Marrakech.

 The best local market is around Souk el-Khemis in the northwest of the medina.
-It would be hard to think of any day-to-day items that you couldn’t find here as they sell everything from dishcloths to donkeys.
+It would be hard to think of any day-to-day items that you couldn’t pick up here as they sell everything from dishcloths to donkeys.

 Nearby, on the edge of Jardin De Bab el-Khemis, you’ll find a more traditional flea market selling bric-a-brac, vintage old mobile phones and well-worn clothes.